moukani/IRISDemos/BaseImages/irisdemoint/README.md

 * IRIS_MASTER_PASSWORD=sys
 * IRIS_MASTER_NAMESPACE=INT

- Your IRIS code will later be able to call the following code to get these values:
+You may need to connect to it via JDBC, REST or SOAP for your demo purposes.
+You can have these default values hard coded on YOUR code or you can pass them to your container on your docker-compose.yml file and change your code to get these values using:

 ``` asp
 Set IRISIntHost = $System.Util.GetEnviron("IRIS_MASTER_HOST")